One of the most commonly asked questions about bicycle helmets is,

 Changes in color and shape

-Prolonged exposure to sun, rain and the passage of time can cause the helmet shell to be bubbly, crack or deform.
+Prolonged exposure to sun, rain, and over time can cause the helmet shell to be bubbly, crack or deform.
 For lighter color helmets, you’ll notice a significant fade in the colors.

 Damage to the safety liners

-MIPS and SPIN safety liners absorb the energy upon impact and can degrade over time.
+The MIPS and SPIN safety liners absorb the energy upon impact and can degrade over time.
 Sometimes, even without the helmet taking a knock.
-If you notice any unusual movements in the liners, it could be that it’s damaged.
+If you notice any unusual movements in the liners, they could be damaged.

 The reason is that helmet liners are made to absorb energy from impacts and they do this through their own degradation or destruction – like an airbag in a car.
 If the liner is compromised from an impact or other factors, it may not offer the full protective capability it was designed to provide.Eric Richter, Giro